Webcomic / Selkie

 - The Bully: Tommy Trunchbull.
 Unlike many fictional cases, Tommy comes from a loving household albeit with a father whose forceful personality naturally steamrolls most opposition.

-- Bunny Ears Doctor: Dr. Pohl De'Medeia.
+- Bunny Ears Doctor: Dr. Pohl De'Madiea.
 Literally.
-Subverted since Dr. De'Mediea has a legitimate reason for wearing the ears: they're a disgust decoy.
+Subverted since Dr. De'Madiea has a legitimate reason for wearing the ears: they're a disgust decoy.

 - Bring My Brown Pants: Tommy the bully has such a moment here.